-Poor auto-alignment results will lead to poor network results.
+Alignment algorithms vary in quality, and poor auto-alignment results will lead to poor network results.

-The alignment algorithm in Fluxus' commercial DNA Alignment software is a newer, sophisticated pairwise alignment algorithm which compares whole segments of sequences and does not employ gap penalties.
+The alignment algorithm in Fluxus' commercial DNA Alignment software is a sophisticated pairwise alignment algorithm which compares whole segments of sequences and does not employ gap penalties.
 If the user chooses to run this algorithm, all sequences in the FASTA file will be auto-aligned under a reference sequence which the user can choose.
 Normally the user will choose an arbitrary sequence from the data set as a reference sequence; for the special case of human mtDNA, the choice can be the Cambridge Reference Sequence, but nucleotide numbering must be consistent between the data set and the CRS.